- Home

 Building Social Infrastructure and Medical Support

-Open Bay Timber Ltd. (OBT) in Papua New Guinea has been forestry business forest since 1984 and it contributes greatly to the economic development of the region.
-In 2007, OBT became a Group company of Sumitomo Forestry to further healthy expansion and effective use of reforestation wood resources.
+Open Bay Timber Ltd. (OBT) in Papua New Guinea has been involved in forestry businesses since 1984 and it contributes greatly to the economic development of the region.
+In 2007, OBT became a group company of Sumitomo Forestry to further healthy expansion and effective use of wood resources from planted forests.

 Clinic Operations